 The extent to which such reformulation of the technical problem is possible has to be assessed on the merits of each particular case.
 As a matter of principle any effect provided by the invention may be used as a basis for the reformulation of the technical problem, as long as said effect is derivable from the application as filed (see T 386/89, not published in OJ).
-It is also possible to rely on new effects submitted subsequently during the proceedings by the applicant, provided that the skilled person would recognise these effects as implied by or related to the technical problem initially suggested (see IV, 11.10 and T 184/82, OJ 6/1984, 261).
+It is also possible to rely on new effects submitted subsequently during the proceedings by the applicant, provided that the skilled person would recognise these effects as implied by or related to the technical problem initially suggested (see IV, 11.11 and T 184/82, OJ 6/1984, 261).

 It is noted that the objective technical problem must be so formulated as not to contain pointers to the technical solution, since including part of a technical solution offered by an invention in the statement of the problem must, when the state of the art is assessed in terms of that problem, necessarily result in an ex post facto view being taken of inventive activity (T 229/85, OJ 6/1987, 237).
+Where the claim refers to an aim to be achieved in a non-technical field, however, this aim may legitimately appear in the formulation of the problem as part of the framework of the technical problem to be solved, in particular as a constraint that has to be met (T 641/00, OJ 7/2003, 352 and T 172/03, not published in OJ).

 The expression "technical problem" should be interpreted broadly; it does not necessarily imply that the technical solution is a technical improvement over the prior art.
-Thus the problem could be simply to seek an alternative to a known device or process providing the same or similar effects or which is more cost-effective.
+Thus the problem could be simply to seek an alternative to a known device or process which provides the same or similar effects or is more cost-effective.
+A technical problem may be regarded as being solved only if it is credible that substantially all claimed embodiments exhibit the technical effects upon which the invention is based.

 Sometimes, the objective technical problem must be regarded as an aggregation of a plurality of "partial problems".
-This is the case where there is no technical effect achieved by all the distinguishing features taken in combination, but rather a plurality of partial problems is independently solved by different sets of distinguishing features (see IV, 11.8 and T 389/86, OJ 3/1988, 87).
+This is the case where there is no technical effect achieved by all the distinguishing features taken in combination, but rather a plurality of partial problems is independently solved by different sets of distinguishing features (see IV, 11.6 and T 389/86, OJ 3/1988, 87).

-11.7.3 Could-would approach
+11.5.3 Could-would approach